 3) Poor posture (accentuated thoracic kyphosis and cervical lordosis – upper back rounded, shoulders rounding forward, and head forward) causing congestion in the neck and shoulders that impedes blood flow and nerve transmission into/from the wrists

-Hasta bandha is fully distributing the weight into the entire hand (all the fingers and especially the thumbs) to avoid pressure points, create free flow through the carpals to avoid stagnant energy in the wrists (too much wrist extension).
+Hasta bandha is fully distributing the weight into the entire hand but especially the first two fingers (the “peace” fingers) to avoid pressure points and create free flow through the carpals avoiding stagnant energy in the wrists (and too much wrist extension).

 In my personal experience, wrist discomfort came from less than ideal shoulder girdle alignment in upper body weight bearing poses while rehabing a shoulder.
 Susi’s book talks about how we experience congestion in the neck and shoulders that impedes blood flow and nerve transmission into/from the wrists.
 So, many times, wrist pain actually comes from the neck or shoulder.
 So, I spend more time on neutral spine, shoulder girdle and core stability in all fours and planks to reactivate the serratus anterior and stabilize and free the shoulders.
 Also, of course, doing more forearm options or using a “wrist wedge” prop.
 I learned this from my shoulder injuries and a brief period of wrist sensitivity and am now entirely pain-free in my yoga practice.